top of page

 EXECUTIVE DIRECTOR

-No stranger to many of you, Lori Bourgeois returns to KCMS as our new Executive Director.
-She previously served as KCMS’s Office Administrator and brings deep institutional knowledge and strong relationships with faculty, families, and partners.
-A versatile leader with more than two decades of experience across the arts, business, and nonprofit sectors, Lori holds an M.A. in Theatre (Regent University) and dual B.A.s in Sociology and Social Work (McMaster).
-Her background spans human resources, arts education, volunteer coordination, financial administration, public speaking, and tax preparation.
-A strong advocate for arts education, Lori is the founding director of ACTS 29 Theatre, a youth drama program, and co-owner of Bourgeois International, where she combines real estate investing with business coaching, marketing, and financial-literacy training.
-Her community involvement includes the Invictus Games Foundation, Kelowna Actors Studio, Crossing Creek Community Theatre, the Okanagan Symphony Chorus, and the Canadian Country Music Awards.
-Contact Lori at executivedirector@mykcms.ca
+Lori Bourgeois served as the KCMS Office Administrator from 2016-22 before accepting the role of Executive Director in 2025.
+She brings deep institutional knowledge and strong relationships with faculty, families, and partners.
+Lori holds a Bachelor of Arts in Sociology/Social Work (McMaster University) and a Master of Arts in Theatre (Regent University).
+Her career spans human resources, arts education, volunteer coordination, financial administration, public speaking, and tax preparation.
+A strong advocate for the arts, Lori invests her time in leading ACTS 29 Theatre and volunteering with the Invictus Games Foundation, Kelowna Actors Studio, Crossing Creek Community Theatre, and the Okanagan Symphony Chorus.
+Contact Lori at executivedirector@mykcms.ca.

 Amy Habicht